YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: The first (expression) argument to a $ZATRANSFORM() produces a result that exceeds the maximum key length.

 Action: Analyze the logic to determine if the argument is correct.
-If you need to produce translations that exceed the maximum key length, you must use $ZCOLLATE() or break them into chunks to avoid this error, Note that some transforms may use context such that selecting the chunks requires an understanding of the transform.
+If you need to produce translations that exceed the maximum key length, you must use $ZCOLLATE() or break them into chunks to avoid this error.
+Note that some transforms may use context such that selecting the chunks requires an understanding of the transform.

 -------------------
 ZATTACHERR